nicholaswmin/fsm/README.md

 This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway.

-JavaScript does not support multiple-inheritance:
+JavaScript does not support multiple-inheritance.

 > example: An `EventEmitter` subclass which also behaves as an FSM: